 The World Health Organization recommends that the Dengvaxia vaccine be given to persons with confirmed prior dengue virus infection.
 There may be at risk of developing severe dengue if they get dengue after being vaccinated.

 - Dengvaxia (CYD-TDV, Dengue Tetravalent Vaccine, Live) is a live attenuated tetravalent chimeric vaccine made using recombinant DNA technology by replacing the PrM (pre-membrane) and E (envelope) structural genes of yellow fever attenuated 17D strain vaccine and is indicated for the prevention of dengue disease caused by dengue virus serotypes 1, 2, 3 and 4.

-- TAK-003 is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus, each of which can cause dengue fever or Severe Dengue.
+- TAK-003 (DENVax) is an investigational live-attenuated tetravalent dengue vaccine, preventing dengue fever caused by any of the four serotypes of the dengue virus, each of which can cause dengue fever or Severe Dengue.

-- DV1-DV4 vaccine candidate is now transitioning into the human clinical study.
+- The DV1-DV4 vaccine candidate is now transitioning into the human clinical study.
 This new vaccine construct, which comprises Nature’s gene-chip peptides bound to a quantum cluster gold nanoparticle delivery system, was shown to have an excellent safety profile in a repeat dose Good Laboratory Practice grade toxicology study using a standard industry model.

 Dengue Virus Antigen Detection

 NS1 tests detect the non-structural protein NS1 of the dengue virus.
 This protein is secreted into the blood during dengue infection.
 NS1 tests have been developed for use in serum.
-Most of these tests use synthetically labeled antibodies to detect dengue NS1 protein, says the CDC.
+Most of these tests use synthetically labeled antibodies to detect dengue NS1 protein, says the U.S. CDC.